haobowang-hit/RT-RPINN/README.md

 ## Overview
 This repository contains the code accompanying the paper:

-**Constitutively embedded physics-informed learning for forward reconstruction and inverse identification of thermo-viscoelastic shape memory polymer compositess**
+**Physics-informed learning for forward reconstruction and inverse identification of thermo-viscoelastic shape memory polymer compositess**

 The work focuses on a mechanics problem: identifying thermo-viscoelastic constitutive parameters of SMPCs under history-dependent thermo-mechanical loading, with emphasis on physical consistency, parameter observability, and robustness across random seeds.
 ![Overview](Overview.png)